dauswectus/pkduke/misc/pkDuke3D_README.txt

 + Provides the option to disable demo cameras (/k on the command-line)
 + When in demo (.DMO) playback mode (/dFILE on the command-line), proper level music is played rather than the main menu theme.
   Additionally, demo statistics are presented at the end of demo playback!
-+ Adds a variety of timers -- track your runs with the classic Duke3D timer or the new Real-Time timers
++ Adds a variety of timers -- track your runs with the classic Duke3D timer or the new accurate Game-Time & Real-Time timers
 + Tracks the speedrun categories your run qualifies for (including Any%, 100S, 100%, Max%)
 + Built on and true to version 1.3.2 of Megaton Edition, one of the nicest versions of Megaton Edition for speedrunning